Letting Go of the Story

 Accepting/Releasing - As you breathe in, think the word "accepting."
 As you breathe out, think the word "releasing."
 Continue breathing like this until you experience a shift or a feeling of release.

 Delete the Picture - This is a process for letting go of a specific memory.
 Start by creating a picture in your mind that represents the memory.
 Visualize it clearly.
 Then turn the picture black and white (instead of color), shrink it to the size of a postage stamp, and move it off to the side and far away so it's no longer in the center of your visual field.
 How does this feel?
-Next, imagine throwing it into the ocean or incinerating it with a torch.
+Next, imagine throwing it into the ocean, incinerating it with a torch, or giving it to God.
 Try different things until you find what works for you.

 Another way to deal with a negative story is to turn it positive.
 That way, whenever it resurfaces, the charge will be neutral or positive.
 Try these techniques: